tgorgdotcom/brackets-snippets/README.md

 # Features
 1. Insert snippets by pressing `Tab` key
-2. Select next variables or place cursor by pressing `Tab` key
+2. Select next variables or cursors by pressing `Tab` key
 3. Edit multiple variables at one time
 4. Fully customize your own snippets in `Snippets Manager` (See below)
 5. Hang around `Snippets Library` and find some other awesome snippets!
 (See below)